 2 eggs, beaten

-When the eggs are fully cooked, move the scramble from the pan to a warm plate.
+When the eggs are fully cooked, move the scramble from the skillet to a warm plate.
 Add salt & pepper to taste.